 Ask for help.
 There’s absolutely nothing wrong with asking for some help.
 It takes a strong individual to admit that they are just one person and can’t always do everything all the time.
 There are organizations available to help with all facets of elder care.
 In Michigan, services like Carol Health provide in-home, on-demand medical care.
 Schedule visits for as often as you need them and a registered nurse will come to your home to provide assistance with medications, vital checks, lab draws and general respite care.
 These kinds of services are an invaluable tool when it comes to taking on the fulltime care of a loved one.

-Remember to also make sure your home is updated when caring for an elderly loved one.
+Check out the resources for seniors during COVID-19 for more help that may be available to you and your elderly loved one.
+Remember to also make sure your home is updated if your loved one is living with you in your home.
 And keeping important self-care in mind, you can always ask for help if you need to make any necessary modifications to maximize care and safety.